TYPO3-svn-archive/cobj_xpath/Documentation/Installation/Index.rst

 Requirements
 ^^^^^^^^^^^^

-- You will need at least PHP 5.2+
+- You need at least PHP 5.2+

-- You will need libxml and SimpleXML enabled
+- You need libxml and SimpleXML enabled

 - The extension has been tested on TYPO3 versions 4.5 up to 6.1